remotelib/exval/README.md

 This allows making shallow copy of an object and recreate it on other machine.

-**WARNING: This library is under development.**
+**This library is under development.**
-Many features may not work, throws exceptions or works partly.
 If you find a bug, please open an issue or consider contributing to this project.

-If you're interested in running JavaScript on a remote machine you should checkout [remote-lib](https://github.com/remotelib/remote-lib) as well.
+If you're interested on running JavaScript on a remote machine you should checkout [remote-lib](https://github.com/remotelib/remote-lib) as well.

 ## Examples